 Colic prevents the beautiful mother-child bond from happening in the way it should.
 I didn’t get that sweet, cuddly, delicious newborn bonding time.
 Instead, I spent hours each day attempting to comfort my baby as she screamed while violently twisting her body.

 I was bitter; bitter that I didn’t get that bonding.
 Bitter that I resented my baby and bitter that colic stole months from us, again.
 Bitter that I did not have the help I so badly needed!
 Bitter that this supposedly magical time is absolutely horrible.
-I felt bitter because people are clueless and say stupid shit.
-Bitter that even well-meaning comments often filled me with rage.
+Bitter because people are clueless and say stupid shit.
+And bitter that even well-meaning comments often filled me with rage.

 With the bitterness comes

 Colic is soul-crushing.
 It is debilitating and unbearable.
 It takes every ounce of energy I have, just to make sure the most basic needs of my baby are met.
-And clearly I’m failing somewhere but she makes it clear that some need isn’t being met.
+And clearly, I’m failing somewhere because she makes it clear that some need isn’t being met.
 The constant screaming is heartbreaking.
 The helplessness brings hopelessness.
 In addition to typical newborn care, I’m constantly trying to stop the crying.
 As her mother, I’m hardwired to respond with urgency to my baby’s cry.
 It’s biological and I freeze up, unable to do anything else.
 The exhaustion drains me.
 It sucks everything out of me.
 I am emotionally, mentally and physically empty.